COMMUNITY REDEVELOPMENT, INC. ANNOUNCES BOARD OF DIRECTORS ACTIONS

 The Board has chosen to relocate the company’s main headquarters to Annapolis, Maryland where the majority of its pipeline projects are located.
 There is a high demand for affordable housing in both Baltimore and Washington DC making these regions the ideal place to lay the foundation in fulfilling CRDV’s important mission.
 CRDV will retain a Miami, Florida office at 2650 Biscayne Boulevard for future projects and development in that area.

-As part of this restructuring, several of the past Board members have formally resigned their corporate positions within CRDV to continue working with parallel entities within the real estate development arena.
-This includes Charles Arnold, Stalin Cruz and Ronald Silver, who will focus their energies on Community Development Asset Management, LLC and Kevin Humes who will lead The Anthem Project.
+As part of this restructuring, several of the past Board members have formally resigned their corporate positions within CRDV to continue working with entities within the real estate development arena.
+This includes Charles Arnold, Stalin Cruz and Ronald Silver, and Kevin Humes who will focus their energies on non-affiliated companies.

 ABOUT COMMUNITY REDEVELOPMENT